KevinShuman/Fish_ID_Study_Tool/README.md

 -Add details on the wrong answer as well.
 Need to flag options that are misspelled or blank and show nothing.

 -Add reset button that resets your score, so if you want to switch from one group to another or just start over.

+-Different displays have different resolutions, so we need to adjust the image resizing to fit a person's display resolution